f5devcentral/f5-agility-labs-xc/docs/class1/lab6.rst

       .. image:: _static/lab6-014b.PNG

-   Congratuations!!
+   Congratulations!!
 You successfully deployed a CDN Distribution within F5XC.

 #.
 Now you will see monitoring/performance statistics within the F5XC dashboard.